 Both the 2009 and 2010 reports remarked on the absence of any price events in the market where penalties occurred.
 The 2011 report included the testing of four Trading Days where a significant price event occurred, concluding that these events were caused due to infeasibility, rather than economic reasons.
+The 2012 report concluded that all price events tested occurred due to infeasibility.
 These reports, in themselves, show the robustness of the values used, considering the number of MSP runs which would have occurred over the periods.

 There have been situations in this testing year where price events have occurred.
-There have been three Trading Days featuring a Price Floor event and three Trading Days with a Price Cap event, all of which occurred when using the LR solver.
-In these cases, SEMO used the MIP solver, in line with SEMO's published policy regarding price events 'MIP Policy V5.0 - Use of MIP for Determination of Market Schedules'.
+There have been four Trading Days featuring a Price Floor event and five Trading Days with a Price Cap event, all of which occurred when using the LR solver.
+In these cases, SEMO used the MIP solver, in line with SEMO's published policy regarding price events 'MIP Policy V6.1- Use of MIP for Determination of Market Schedules'.
 In all cases the price event did not recur when MIP was used as a solver.
 As these cases did occur when LR was used as the solver, tests were performed to ensure that any price events occurring were not due to inappropriately set MSP parameters.

-Additional testing was carried out on a number of other days from 2010 and 2011 in a similar manner to those in previous years, to ensure that the values proposed for 2012 are robust.
+Additional testing was carried out on a number of other days from 2011 and 2012 in a similar manner to those in previous years, to ensure that the values proposed for 2013 are robust.